mrhi44/InfiniteRecharge/README.md

 - Gradle may not be able to find Java.
 Make sure you add `java` to the system path, and set the `JAVA_HOME` environment variable.
 You may have to restart your IDE after making these changes.

 ### Local Dependencies
-The following dependencies have been set up to allow the option of running locally:
+The following dependencies have been set up to be built from source:

 - [SwerveIO](https://github.com/Team6090/SwerveIO)
 - [JLimelight](https://github.com/Team6090/JLimelight)
 - [LibOI](https://github.com/Team6090/LibOI)

-In the even you want to use a local copy of all of the above projects, specify the `useSubmodules` property to clone them to the project directory.
+In the event you want to use a local copy of all of the above projects, specify the `useSubmodules` property to use the local source instead of the Maven dependencies.

 For example:

         $ gradle clean build -PuseSubmodules

-This command will compile and include a local copy of the project(s) so that you can make modifications and whatnot to the source code on your disk, then include the changes in your robot code.
+This command will compile and include a local copy of the projects so that you can make modifications and whatnot to the source code on your disk, then include the changes in your robot code.
 The projects are git submodules, so use git to keep them up to date.

 ## Competition Checklist
 - [ ] Update Laptops